LukePappa/myOS/t.md

-What exists is perfect truth, goodness, and beauty.
-Our purpose is to become increasingly conscious of this reality by attending to the present moment.
+What exists is God, who is perfect truth, goodness, and beauty.
+Our purpose is to become increasingly conscious of God by attending to the present moment.